-Jesse was a co-founder of The Stone House, a center for spiritual life and social justice in Mebane, NC and was a long-time board member of the Buddhist Peace Fellowship, and faculty member of the Center for Whole Communities.
+Jesse was a co-founder of The Stone House, a center for spiritual life and social justice in Mebane, NC, was a long-time board member of the Buddhist Peace Fellowship, and faculty member of the Center for Whole Communities.

-Pigs, an essay exploring an experiment in ethically raised meat, published in the Boston Review.
+~ An essay exploring an experiment in ethically raised meat–published in the Boston Review.

-The PBG and the False Promise of Mindfulness, an essay exploring the dubious premise of the Mindfulness movement, published on Turning Wheel Media by the Buddhist Peace Fellowship.
+~ An essay exploring the dubious premise of the Mindfulness movement–published on Turning Wheel Media by the Buddhist Peace Fellowship.

-Herit-Edge, a reflection on his complex experience at boarding school, published in Deerfield Magazine.
+~ A reflection on his complex experience at boarding school–published in Deerfield Magazine.

-Hunger is God’s Food, thoughts of a non-believer fasting for Ramadan, published in Killing the Buddha.
+~ Thoughts of a non-believer fasting for Ramadan–published in Killing the Buddha.

 In accordance with Buddhist tradition, Jesse lives by donation alone.
 If you feel moved to support his work through dana (generosity) your gift will be deeply appreciated.
 Click on the “ebodhicon” below to make an offering via paypal or visit vipassanahawaii.org to make a donation that is tax deductible: